stuarthayhurst/ammonite-engine/README.md

 ## Notes:
   - All targets are compiled with `-Wall` and `-Wextra`
-  - Targets are also compiled with `-O3` and `-flto`, which may cause some systems to struggle to compile, or produce unstable results
+  - Targets are also compiled with `-O3` and `-flto`
+    - This should be fine for 99% of systems, but some may struggle to compile, or produce unstable results
     - These can be changed by modifying `CXXFLAGS` in `Makefile`
-    - `-flto` is strongly recommended, otherwise the build results can be unnecessarily large

 ## Credits:
  - Some models in `assets/` may have been created by third parties, attribution can be found in `docs/CREDITS.md`